1

 • A provider may not deny services to an individual when such members are unable to immediately pay the co-pay amount.
 However, the member remains liable for the co-pay at a later date.
 (8.754.6.B rule in 10 CCR 2505 volume 8.700)

 • Modifier 33 will bypass co-pay requirements for preventative services.
-For more detailed information refer to the General Billing Information Manual web page.
+Refer to the General Provider Information Manual for more detailed information.

 • Examples of other services that do not require co-pay: